Fixed-price AI software, features and tools for tech companies — defined scope, fixed price, shipped in 4–6 weeks. Now grab a block.

 Plans v0.12 — Built a proposals and forms section for the travel agent tool.

-Tee Sheet alpha shipped to four golf friends.
+Bogey Mates alpha shipped to four golf friends.
 Still working through getting lat/long gps data and tees for courses around Australia.

-Two slots remaining for July–September.
+Three slots remaining for July–September.
 After that I’m heads-down on Plans for the rest of the year.

 Pitched for work on a golf swing analysis tool using AI and Machine Vision technology.